-Section \\\\\ Placards.
+Section Placards.

-(a) The following are verbal descriptions of the official jurisdiction placards to be used to designate the condition for continued occupancy of buildings or structures.
-Copies of actual placards are attached.

-(1) INSPECTED - Lawful Occupancy Permitted is to be posted on any building or structure wherein no apparent structural hazard has been found.
-This placard is not intended to mean that there is no damage to the building or structure.

-(2) RESTRICTED USE is to be posted on each building or structure that has been damaged wherein the damage has resulted in some form of restriction to the continued occupancy.
-The individual who posts this placard will note in general terms the type of damage encountered and will clearly and concisely note the restrictions on continued occupancy.

-(3) UNSAFE - Do Not Enter or Occupy is to be posted on each building or structure that has been damaged such that continued occupancy poses a threat to life safety.
-Buildings or structures posted with this placard shall not be entered under any circumstance except as authorized in writing by the Building Official, or his or her authorized representative.
+- (a) The following are verbal descriptions of the official jurisdiction placards to be used to designate the condition for continued occupancy of buildings or structures.
+Copies of actual placards are attached. - (1) INSPECTED Lawful Occupancy Permitted is to be posted on any building or structure wherein no apparent structural hazard has been found.
+This placard is not intended to mean that there is no damage to the building or structure. - (2) RESTRICTED USE is to be posted on each building or structure that has been damaged wherein the damage has resulted in some form of restriction to the continued occupancy.
+The individual who posts this placard will note in general terms the type of damage encountered and will clearly and concisely note the restrictions on continued occupancy. - (3) UNSAFE Do Not Enter or Occupy is to be posted on each building or structure that has been damaged such that continued occupancy poses a threat to life safety.
+Buildings or structures posted with this placard shall not be entered under any circumstances except as authorized in writing by the Building Official, or his or her authorized representative.
 Safety assessment teams shall be authorized to enter these buildings at any time.
 This placard is not to be used or considered as a demolition order.
-The individual who posts this placard will note in general terms the type of damage encountered.

-(b) This ordinance number, the name of the jurisdiction, its address, and phone number shall be permanently affixed to each placard.

-(c) Once it has been attached to a building or structure, a placard is not to be removed, altered or covered until done so by an authorized representative of the Building Official.
-It shall be unlawful for any person, firm or corporation to alter, remove, cover or deface a placard unless authorized pursuant to this section.
+The individual who posts this placard will note in general terms the type of damage encountered. - (b) This ordinance number, the name of the jurisdiction, its address, and phone number shall be permanently affixed to each placard. - (c) Once it has been attached to a building or structure, a placard is not to be removed, altered, or covered until done so by an authorized representative of the Building Official.
+It shall be unlawful for any person, firm, or corporation to alter, remove, cover, or deface a placard unless authorized pursuant to this section.

+Inspected "Green" Placard

+INSPECTED

+LAWFUL OCCUPANCY PERMITTED

+i nis structure nas been inspected (as Date indicated below) and no apparent structural hazard has been found.
+Time ☐ Inspected Exterior Only ☐ Inspected Exterior and Interior (Caution: Aftershocks since inspection may increase damage and risk.)
+Report any unsafe condition to local authorities; reinspection may be required.
+Inspector Comments: This facility was inspected under emergency conditions for: (Jurisdiction) Inspector ID / Agency Facility Name and Address:

+Do Not Remove, Alter, or Cover this Placard until Authorized by Governing Authority

+The above is a pdf version of the green INSPECTED placard.

+Restricted Use "Yellow" Version 1

+RESTRICTED USE

+Caution: This structure has been inspected and found to be damaged as described below: Date

+Time

+(Caution: Aftershocks since inspection may increase damage and risk.)

+Entry, occupancy, and lawful use are restricted as indicated below: This facility was inspected under emergency conditions for:

+(Jurisdiction)

+Inspector ID / Agency

 Facility Name and Address:

-Date: \

-ce inspection may increase

-under emergency ion

-Inspector ID/Agency:
+Do Not Remove, Alter, or Cover this Placard until Authorized by Governing Authority

+The above is a pdf version of one of the yellow RESTRICTED USE placard types.

+Restricted Use "Yellow" Version 2

+RESTRICTED USE

+Caution: This structure has been Date inspected and found to be damaged as described below: Time (Caution: Aftershocks since inspection may increase damage and risk.)
+Entry, occupancy, and lawful use are restricted as indicated below: Do not enter the following areas: This facility was inspected under emergency conditions for: (Jurisdiction) Brief entry allowed for access to contents: Other restrictions: Inspector ID / Agency Facility name and address:

-Do Not Remove, Alter or Cover this Placard until Authorized by the Building Official (Municipal Code Section XXX)
+Do Not Remove, Alter, or Cover this Placard until Authorized by Governing Authority